prince19998/LInkdin_Profile_Scraping_using_Langchain/README.md

 Choose your preferred model and search API

-Paste 100 to 200 names, one per line
+Paste 100 to 200+ names, one per line

 Click 🚀 Start Scraping and wait for results

 Download your output as .json or .csv

 🧠 Output Format (Example)
-json
-Copy
-Edit

 {
   "name": "John Doe",
   "current_position": "Software Engineer at Google",